-41. The Union, through a designated sender, shall furnish the City, to a designated recipient, with an accurate list of City-wide shop stewards and designated officers of the Union in areas as designated by the Union by July 1 of each year and each quarter thereafter.
-The Union may submit an amendment to the list at any time.
-An employee has no status as a steward unless the

-City has received verification in writing from the Union that the employee is a steward in a given area.
+30. The Union, through a designated sender, shall furnish the City, to a designated recipient, with an accurate list of City-wide shop stewards and designated officers of the Union in areas as designated by the Union every three (3) months, beginning October 1, 2019.
+An employee has no status as a steward unless the City has received verification in writing from the Union that the employee is a steward in a given area.
 Stewards are not authorized to act in said capacity unless on said list.